 Be careful not to touch your eyes, nose, and mouth when removing.
 Wash hands immediately after removing.
-CDC How to Safely Wear and Take Off a Cloth Face Covering (English) (Spanish)
+Consult the CDC's guidance, "How to Safely Wear and Take Off a Cloth Face Covering" (English) (Spanish)

 - Until the strings behind your head or stretch the ear loops - Handle only by the ear loops or ties - Fold outside corners together - Place covering in the washing machine (learn more about how to wash face coverings.)